Rothera Research Station: Generator Shed, Chippy Shop, and Bingham

 Bingham House was originally at Adelaide Island Base, and is as such the oldest building on site.
 It was pulled across from Base T in the winter of 1977.
 It was used as accommodation, but is now used as a building store.
 Bingham was named after E W Bingham, leader of FIDS 1945 to 1947 and FIDS surgeon commander.

 Next door is the Chippy Shop, which was the original Rothera Base, being built in the 1976/1977 season.
 This building housed the base kitchen and eating facilities until the original Bransfield was built some four years later.
 As suggested by its name it is now the carpentry workshop, and also houses the electricians' store and workshop.

 The generator shed houses four Volvo Penta generators and has its own stores and workshop facilities.

 The Span and Boat Shed

 The Span and Boat Shed were built at approximately the same time using similar techniques (interlocking steel archways on a concrete base), and are located at either end of the site.
-The Span is a storage facility for vehicles, equipment and waste.
-It is called the Span as it was manufactured by the Miracle-Span company which specialises in these buildings.
-The Boat Shed is used to store, maintain and operate the boats for travel to the local islands and diving (all RIBs of various size).
+The Span was the storage facility for vehicles, equipment and waste but has now been demolished for the construction of the Discovery Building, with a temporary waste handling building erected nearby.
+It was called the Span as it was manufactured by the Miracle-Span company which specialises in these buildings.
+The Boat Shed is used to store, maintain and operate the boats for travel to the local islands, diving and oceanographic sampling (all RIBs of various size).
 It is situated next to the Biscoe Wharf (named after the RRS John Biscoe).
-There is a slipway (only usable in summer) and a hydraulic crane to lift the boats in and out of the water.
+There is a hydraulic crane to lift the boats in and out of the water, with access via a rope ladder.